Opensource Raspberry Pi Smartmeter

 Accumulated reactive power

-All smartmeter data is visualized on a web frontend.
+All smartmeter data is visualised on a web front-end.
 It shows consumption data for a given day, month or year.
-It can also show real-time data of the actual consumption.
-The real-time data is stored in RAM.
-It holds 10 minutes of data in a buffer and sends it to the browser if needed.
-The long time data is stored in a mariaDB on my NAS.
-Storing this data on the pi directly is not recommended due to high read / write cycles on the sdcard.
+It can also display real-time data of actual consumption.
+The real-time data is stored in the RAM.
+It keeps 10 minutes of data in a buffer and sends it to the browser when needed.
+The long-term data is stored in a mariaDB on my NAS.
+Storing this data directly on the Pi is not recommended due to the high read/write cycles on the sd card.

-The Smartmeter is based on the ADE9000 chip from Analog Devices which communicates over SPI with the Raspberry Pi.
-For current measurement I use SCT-013-000 Current Transformers from YHDC.
+The smartmeter is based on the ADE9000 chip from Analog Devices, which communicates with the Raspberry Pi via SPI.
+For the current measurement I use SCT-013-000 current transformers from YHDC.
 They are cheap and can measure currents up to 100A.

 Web Frontend